-Opens November 19th: Next in line in KODEs series of exhibitions featuring prominent American artists is a living legend.
-This autumn we are pleased to offer an extensive presentation of the artist Paul McCarthy.
+Now open: Next in line in KODEs series of exhibitions featuring prominent American artists is a living legend.

 With his strong social criticism and experimental works Paul McCarthy (b.
 1945) has provoked revulsion, protests and debates in the USA since the late 1960s.

-The exhibition opens November 19th and is located in the Stenersen Room in KODE 2 and in Tårnsalen (the Tower Room), KODE 4.
+The exhibition is located in the Stenersen Room in KODE 2 and in Tårnsalen (the Tower Room), KODE 4.

 - 19 Nov 2021 to 27 Mar 2022